The King’s School, Gloucester 11 Plus (11+) Entrance Exam Information – Key Details

 Get 10% off orders of two tests or more.
 Use the code ppdiscount at checkout.

-The information provided about The King’s School was believed to be correct at the time of publishing.
+Our practice tests aim to show what sort of questions were included in The King’s School, Gloucester 11+ exam past papers.
+The information provided about The King’s School, Gloucester was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.